hardillb/web-ca/README.md

 sudo setcap CAP_NET_BIND_SERVICE=+eip `which node`
 ```

+Be aware this will allow ANY nodejs app to bind to system ports.

 If you need to create a new CA cert then you can edit the `createCA.js` file to set the DN information for the CA
 and then run: